 One of our clients applied for a job online to a company along with his friend for the same job.
 Both the friends found this as a response to their separate applications at the same time, i.e. 3 minutes:-

 "Your candidature does not fit out requirement.
 All the Best for your job search"

 A machine which ATS essentially is?

-Best bet in cracking the ATS is to use keywords which exactly matches up the numbers, abbreviations and words in job description mentioned.
+Best bet in cracking the ATS is to use keywords which exactly matches up to the numbers, abbreviations, and words in the job description mentioned.

 What the heck is MQL, right?